HuangXinqi314/hxq-website/content/authors/admin/_index.md

 ## About Me

 I am a Ph.D. candidate in Mathematics at the University of Science and Technology of China.
-My research interests include extremal set theory and extremal graph theory.
-I am currently working under the supervision of Prof. Jie Ma and has published several preprints in these areas.
+My research interests include extremal set theory, extremal graph theory, coding theory and additive combinatorics.
+I am very honored to receive the guidance of Prof. Xiande Zhang(USTC) and Prof. [Hong Liu](https://www.ibs.re.kr/ecopro/hongliu/)(IBS-ECOPRO).